ydaniv/uijet/README.md

 ### Without AMD

 Include jQuery>= 1.6 in your document.
-After jQuery include your libraries of choice for templating and custom events/messaging.
+After jQuery include your libraries of choice for custom events/messaging and, if needed, templating.
 If you also need routing include the router library.
 Include uijet.js followed by widgets/Base.js and the rest of the widgets you need afterwards.
 If you require any mixins (or if they're required by any of the widgets you're using) include them after the widgets.
-If you require any adapters include those at too after the mixins along with each library they adapt.
+If you require any adapters include those too after the mixins along with each library they adapt to.

 ### Installation notes